People smuggler: I get clients to sign a waiver

 The government said the aim was to smash the business model of the people smugglers and stop record numbers of people making the dangerous English Channel crossing.

-More than 30,000 have crossed already this year, about as many as the whole of last year.
+Already this year, more than 30,000 people have crossed made the crossing in small boats, about as many as the whole of last year.

 The people smuggler sends hundreds of migrants to the UK.
 He readily admits his trade is very profitable and says he runs it like a businessman.